Posted on 4/8/2015 in Digital Marketing

 In many cases, the information that clients use in Google Analytics seems like it should be straight forward and simple to track.
 The challenge comes when operations and technology departments begin designing seemingly simple solutions for a business need without consulting or considering implications from the other departments that may be using data impacted by their solutions.

 We have had a number of clients that we spend a great deal of time clarifying the marketing data because their audience is not clear.
-One client may have registrations that happen on a product page, and therefore cannot determine the true metrics of prospective clients on their pages apart from the metrics from registered users.
+One client may have registrations that happen on a product page and therefore cannot determine the true metrics of prospective clients on their pages apart from the metrics from registered users.
 Another client has multiple conversions that can happen on a single page and doesn’t understand why any change they make to optimize the page seems to have little to no effect on the page performance.
 The best opportunity in these scenarios is the use of Google Analytics Audience Segments.

 Audience segmentation allows you to determine certain activities or behaviors that would identify one segment of an audience and allow you to focus on their specific activities.
 For a quick guide on how to implement audience segments, here is a link to the help feature in Google Analytics regarding audience segments.
 In the first example above, you can isolate the submission of a registration to identify registered users and eliminate their activities from the pool of data being considered.
 This will help you better understand how to engage the visitors who represent prospective new clients instead of those who are already clients.
 In the second example, you can set a series of conversion goals as separate behaviors on which to base your audience segments.
-Then you can optimize the other elements of engagement on a page to see exactly what each segment engages and how that effects the conversion of each segment.
+Then you can optimize the other elements of engagement on a page to see exactly what each segment engages and how that affects the conversion of each segment.

-Regardless of your scenario, I recommend being cautious of a few pitfalls that my team has been challenged with in resolving these issues for our clients:
+Regardless of your scenario, I recommend being cautious of a few pitfalls that my team has been challenged within resolving these issues for our clients:

-- Document the implementation of your audience segments – your segments will be applicable to your credentials and will need to be set for each additional set of access credentials in order for them to see the data in the same manner as what you are seeing.
+Your segments will be applicable to your credentials and will need to be set for each additional set of access credentials in order for them to see the data in the same manner as what you are seeing.

-- Realize that there are multiple levels to set segments – your segments can include or exclude on three different levels of data.
+Your segments can include or exclude on three different levels of data.
 You will need to plan out whether you are applying this to the instance of your trigger, the sessions that include your trigger, or the entire user who initiates your trigger.
 Planning is necessary in order for your segments to be most beneficial.

-- Understand the real triggers for your audience segment – you will need to have a full grasp of the activity before setting your trigger that will identify your audience.
+You will need to have a full grasp of the activity before setting your trigger that will identify your audience.
 If you have an option to hit enter without clicking a button to initiate a submission to identify your audience, simply setting the trigger to the click of a submission button will produce misleading data.
 You should consider the on-submit function instead.

-- Consider the limitations of your settings – If you are looking to exclude a certain segment of your audience at a user level, the data will take time to clarify because you will have data from cookied users that have not had those cookies expire.
+If you are looking to exclude a certain segment of your audience at a user level, the data will take time to clarify because you will have data from cookied users that have not had those cookies expire.
 This means it could take up to 90 days for all of your settings to reflect accurate data as the cookies that are used by Google Analytics default to 90-day expiration.

 I work every day to help companies and business owners work smarter and not harder, so please feel free to reach out with any questions or concerns.
 I hope this small bit of information was useful and would be glad to see if there is any way my organization can help you.